64-bit programming for Game Developers

-More information on the TYPE_ALIGNMENT macro, the FIELD_OFFSET macro, and general 64-bit programming information can be found at 64-bit Windows Programming: Migration Tips: Additional Considerations and Getting Ready for 64-bit Windows: Rules for Using Pointers.
+More information on the TYPE_ALIGNMENT macro, the FIELD_OFFSET macro, and general 64-bit programming information can be found at 64-bit Windows Programming: Migration Tips: Additional Considerations and Rules for Using Pointers.

 Inline assembly code is not supported on 64-bit platforms and needs to be replaced.
 Changes in the architecture may have changed application bottlenecks, and C/C++ or intrinsics can achieve similar results with code that is easier to read.
 The most advisable practice is to switch all assembly code to C or C++.
 Intrinsics can be used in place of assembly code, but should only be used after full profiling and analysis has been performed.

 The x87, MMX, and 3DNow! instruction sets are deprecated in 64-bit modes.
 The instructions sets are still present for backward compatibility for 32-bit mode; however, to avoid compatibility issues in the future, their use in current and future projects is discouraged.

 Some older DirectX APIs have been dropped for 64-bit native applications: DirectPlay 4 and earlier, DirectDraw 6 and earlier, Direct3D 8 and earlier, and DirectInput 7 and earlier.
 Also, the core API of DirectMusic is available to native 64-bit applications, but the performance layer and DirectMusic Producer are deprecated.